oktadev/okta-blog/_source/_posts/2023-09-25-oauth-api-tokens.md

 ## Next steps with OAuth 2.0

-If you found this post interesting, you may enjoy these posts.
+If you find this post interesting, you may enjoy these posts.
  * [Selecting the Best Authorization for Your API Integrations](/blog/2023/04/24/api-integrations)
  * [Step-up Authentication in Modern Applications](/blog/2023/03/08/setup-up-auth)
  * [Add Auth to Any App with OAuth2 Proxy](/blog/2022/07/14/add-auth-to-any-app-with-oauth2-proxy)